-It was Jesus of Nazareth who called Zacchaeus down from the tree.
-Jesus wasn't just a regular guy passing through Jericho, but he may have looked like one.
+It was Jesus of Nazareth, son of Joseph and Mary, who called Zacchaeus down from the tree.
+Jesus wasn't just an ordinary guy passing through Jericho, even though he may have looked like one.
 He had a human nature, like ours.
-He experienced pain and joy.
+He experienced pain, joy, loneliness, and love.
 He laughed and cried.
-He went through childhood and all the periods of human development, like us.
-We can imagine him as a child hanging out with friends and learning carpentry from Joseph.
+He went through childhood, adolescence, and all the periods of human development, like us.
+We can imagine him as a youth hanging out with friends and learning carpentry from Joseph.

-Jesus is fully man, like all of us, except he did not sin.
-But that's not all.
-There is much more to understanding Jesus' identity.
+Jesus is fully human, like all of us, except he did not sin.
+But there is much more to understanding Jesus' identity.
 He is a divine Person, the second Person of the Trinity, who took on a human nature.
 That doesn't mean he is half man and half God.
 "He became truly man while remaining truly God.
-Jesus Christ is true God and true man" (Catechism of the Catholic Church [CCC], number 464).
+Jesus Christ is true God and true man" (Catechism of the Catholic Church [CCC], 464).

-Confirmation During the Teen Years
+Confirmation during the Teen Years

 Most Confirmation candidates in the United States celebrated Baptism as babies and the Eucharist at around age seven or grade two, and then celebrate Confirmation during the middle school or high school years.
-The celebration follows the Rite of Confirmation.
-That's what the Church calls the official Confirmation ceremony.
+The celebration follows the Rite of Confirmation, which is what the Church calls the official Confirmation ceremony.
 The Anointed in the Spirit program will help you prepare by walking you through various parts of the Rite of Confirmation and helping you explore its rich meaning and significance.
-Our walk-through begins in this chapter with the Presentation of the Candidates.
+Our walk-through of the rite begins in this chapter with the Presentation of the Candidates.